-- ★ Use an orbital sander attached to a vacuum with a HEPA filter to capture the dust before it gets into the air. - ★ Use a respirator when spray painting and while sanding if the vacuum alone does not capture enough of the dust. - Wear goggles or a face shield to protect your eyes from the dust and hearing protection to prevent hearing loss.
+- Solution State with the second state of the - ☆ Use a respirator when spray painting and while sanding if the vacuum alone does not capture enough of the dust. - Wear goggles or a face shield to protect your eyes from the dust and hearing protection to prevent hearing loss.